Three-Wave Mixing Element with Quantum Paraelectric Materials: Circuit Hamiltonian

 The dynamics of an LC circuit may be expressed via Kirchoff's laws in terms of time-dependent voltages $v(t)$ and currents $I(t)$, or, the branch charge $\phi = \int_{-\infty}^{t} v(t') dt'$ across the inductor the and branch charge $q=\int_{-\infty}^{t} I(t') dt'$ across the capacitor.
 Expressed in terms of $\phi$ and $q$, the Hamiltonian is:

-where the capacitor's energy is modified from the usual quadratic to account for a nonlinear capacitance (i.e. a nonlinear charge/voltage relation).
+where the capacitor's energy is modified from the usual quadratic to account for a nonlinear capacitance (i.e. a nonlinear charge-voltage relation).
 This Hamiltonian is comprised of both a linear component $H_\mathrm{harm}$ and nonlinear interaction terms $H_\mathrm{int}$, such that $H = H_\mathrm{harm} + H_\mathrm{int}$.

 Introducing the offset charge $q_0$, induced by an external voltage bias $v_0$, shifts the potential.
 We can expand the resulting Hamiltonian via the Taylor expansion:

 where $q_\delta = q - q_0$ is the differential charge around the equilibrium bias $q_0$, and $U_c^{(n)}$ is the $n^\mathrm{th}$ derivative of energy with respect to charge.
 By definition, the linear term in the expansion cancels out the contribution from the external bias.
 To lowest order the third- and fourth-order interaction terms control the nonlinear dynamics: $H_\mathrm{int} = \frac{1}{3!} U_c^{(3)}(q_0)q_\delta^3 + \frac{1}{4!} U_c^{(4)}(q_0)q_\delta^4 + \mathcal{O}(q_\delta^5)$.